omarsbu/200-MHz-Bandwidth-Oscilloscope-/Analog Front End/Impedance Converter/README.md

 => Large input impedance allows input impedance to be terminated with 1MΩ or 50Ω.

 => Composite amplifier formed with OPA140 which has high DC precision and BUF802 which has high superior AC performance.

+=> Differential Amplifier to offset output DC voltage by +/- 2.5V

+=> Level shifter to drive LMH6518 with its ideal common-mode input voltage level for best performance.